abhijitdc/WeblogChallenge/WebLogAnalysis/README.md

     so an IP like 070.168.168.001 could be treated differently from 70.168.168.1

     Filter the group of IP+ client machine type where only one request found.
 Since we need at least two request to construct a session.
+    Filter all records without a client device type from user agent.

 Results: